DeepDiver36/CrackNet/README.md

 cd CrackNet
 3. Install Dependencies pip install -r requirements.txt
 ## Network Requirements
-•	ARP Spoofing: The attacker and the victim must be on the same local network.
+•	ARP Spoofing: The attacker and the victims must be on the same local network.
 •	DoS Attack: Can target devices on different networks, but this requires hosting a public server - for simplicity, it's recommended to keep the target on the same network.
 •	Running the App
 1. Run the python script : python app.py